 And, type juggling is one of the features of PHP, provided, to deal with PHP variables.
 As we have seen already, PHP is a loosely typed language, and hence, capable of taking the data type of the value, as that of the variable, to which that value is assigned.

 For example, if we initialize a variable with an integer value, then PHP evaluates the type of the variable as also an integer based on its value.
 Similarly, if it is a string value, then the same for the variable as well.

 Let us look into the following program to know how its behavior according to the PHP type juggling feature.

 <?php $number_of_toys = 10; $toys_category = "123 Puzzles"; $toys_age_limit = "5.5"; $toys_price = "2e2"; $result1 = $number_of_toys+$toys_category; $result2 = $number_of_toys+$toys_age_limit; $result3 = $number_of_toys+$toys_price; //output integer value: 133 echo $result1."<br/>"; //output float value: 15.5 echo $result2."<br/>"; //output integer value: 210 echo $result3."<br/>"; ?>

-In the first addition expression of the above PHP program results an integer value, since one of the operand used in this expression is integer.
-So, the second operand $toys_category is interpreted as an integer, even though it is a string variable on having string value.
+In the first addition expression of the above PHP program results in an integer value, since one of the operands used in this expression is an integer.
+So, the second operand $toys_category is interpreted as an integer, even though it is a string variable on having a string value.

 While dealing with PHP variables data type, if we don’t want this automatic type juggling feature of PHP, there are several ways for casting variable types by explicitly specifying required data type.